cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 }
 ```

-The `Msg` is typically accompagnied by a standard constructor function, that is called from one of the [module's interface](./module-interface). `message`s also need to implement the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L7-L29) interface, which contains the following methods:
+The `Msg` is typically accompanied by a standard constructor function, that is called from one of the [module's interface](./module-interface). `message`s also need to implement the [`Msg`](https://github.com/cosmos/cosmos-sdk/blob/master/types/tx_msg.go#L7-L29) interface, which contains the following methods:

 - `Route() string`: Name of the route for this message.
 Typically all `message`s in a module have the same route, which is most often the module's name.
 - `Type() string`: Type of the message, used primarly in [events](./events.md).
 This should return a message-specific `string`, typically the denomination of the message itself.